NFC CARS Initiative

 When will NFC become a CARS reporter?

 NFC will become a CARS reporter upon completion of testing of the CARS SF-224 and Production Parallel Testing.
-NFC is anticipating becoming a CARS reporter before the end of calendar year 2017.
+NFC is anticipating becoming a CARS reporter before the end of fiscal year 2018.

 What will be the impact to NFC’s customer agencies?